canonical/certification-docs/Policy_Guide.rst

 Do *not* request further certificates each time retest results are submitted to C3.

+When performing retests, you MUST run the full requested testplan.
+We provide targeted test plans and launchers to assist with this.
+For example, if you are asked to re-run a storage test, you should run the ``test-storage`` command which runs a small storage only subset of tests.

+You should never modify a test plan.
+Modifying a test plan will result in the submission being rejected by the certification team.
+The only exception to this rule is for test launchers such as ``test-network`` which do allow you to deselect undesired network devices to save time on the retest.

 Regression Testing
 ------------------
 The Certification Team performs regression testing on a pool of certified